 Last September, NEXT regular David Mattin published an insightful piece about augmented modernity.
 This neologism combines augmented reality with modernity, and rightly so.
 Let’s have a look at the second part first.
 Historians define early modernity as beginning with the Fall of Constantinople in 1453.
 The second phase, classical modernity, starts with the French Revolution in 1789.
 Late modernity then gets going around 1900 (or 1914, if you follow Hobsbawm) and ends with the revolution of 1989.

 It is unclear whether we now live in postmodernity, liquid modernity or high modernity.
-This has to be settled by historians sometime down the road.
+Historians will have to settle this sometime down the road.
 But the year 1989 also marks the invention of the World Wide Web.
-So perhaps we can add David Mattin's phrase augmented modernity to the mix.
+So perhaps we can add David Mattin’s phrase augmented modernity to the mix.
 While postmodernity would imply that modernity is finally over and an entirely new era has begun, the other terms just mark a new, fourth phase of modernity.
 The basic premisses of modernity are still intact, they are only applied to a new subject field then.

 According to David, this new subject field is what makes us human: love, happiness, politics, and the search for meaning.
 To be fair, modernity had enormous impact on all those fields from the very beginning.
-You could easily argue that the concepts of love, happiness, politics, and the meaning of life already have been profoundly changed and forever altered by modernity.
+You could easily argue that modernity already has profoundly changed, and forever altered, the concepts of love, happiness, politics, and the meaning of life.
 So what is new?
 And how will they eventually be changed again?

 David introduces the notion of a nascent techno-consumerism that now is taking aim at these concepts.
 Jonathan Franzen once wrote: “Techno-consumerism is an infernal machine.”
 At the time of his writing, internet skepticism was often diminished and ridiculed, as it is still today, but the tide is turning quickly.